solebox/WaysOfTime/README.md

 ### finally
-add maps to the project by using the interface at [http://localhost:3000](http://localhost:3000), using the username and password from the section above and view them using http://localhost:8000
+add maps to the project by using the interface at [http://localhost:3000](http://localhost:3000), login using the username and password from the section above and view them using http://localhost:8000

 ## contributing